seel3/Hybrid-MAB/README.md

     * This sometimes also applies to UCB.
 Here the reward propagation is just stuck in an endless loop.
     * Only ocurrs with AV scan
         * Maybe scan time is too low/high?
 * AV querying could be done using AMSI instead of just dropping the files on disk.
-This could be achieved by a client/server architecture where the rewriter can query amsi directly and get immediate feedback about a sample.
+This could be achieved by a AGENT architecture where the rewriter can query amsi directly and get immediate feedback about a sample.
 * Check if parameters can be optimized (max concurrent samples etc.) to optimize performance or evasion rate